 Every person, at some point in their lives, for whatever purpose, will find themselves compiling a list of things to do.
 Actually completing that list, however, is another story.

 To-do lists are a handy way to help you get things done.
-An unavoidable aspect of daily organization, they aid as a reminder for the things you need to achieve, and keep you on top of your organization game.
-Great for de-cluttering your brain, as well as giving you back a sense of control, to-do lists offer a sense of order, and are an effective tool for time management — if used properly.
+An unavoidable aspect of the daily organization, they aid as a reminder for the things you need to achieve and keep you on top of your organization game.
+Great for decluttering your brain, as well as giving you back a sense of control, to-do lists offer a sense of order, and are an effective tool for time management — if used properly.

 Now, while I can’t solve everybody’s to-do list woes, I can provide a few tips to consider when creating one.
 Things to avoid to ensure that your to-do list is one that will maximize your productivity, and help you achieve those pesky tasks.

-The old school method is a favorite for many people.
+The old-school method is a favourite for many people.
 Understandably as there is no better feeling than the satisfaction of taking your pen and crossing off a completed task.
 But by only using pen and paper, you restrict yourself from the cool features and benefits that a digital to-do list software can provide.
-For example, when using your Zenkit to-do list template, once you check off an item in your list collection, it moves itself to the bottom, allowing the uncompleted ones to move up to the top.

 Another benefit is always having it with you wherever you go, because, let’s face it, everyone has a smartphone nowadays, and almost every software comes with a mobile app version.
 So there is no need to remember where that piece of paper is, because presto, your to-do list is on your phone.